TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Ksar El Kebir - req military science, req war, barbarians, free units, golden age casablanca - kasbah, losing money, mountains,kasbah,desert +tourism

-Morocco naturally very broad bonuses, this made life difficult.
-They promote receiving trade routes and defending your cities.
-Kasbah dont care about where they are placed.
-I wanted to emphasise the ballsy placement of trade hubs in inhospitable terrain like deserts and mountain ranges (the terrain of morocco) that I think is unique to the civ.
-Hence choices 1 and 6.
-Choices 4 and 5 are based around war, specifically around defense.
-Choice 3 is a culture boost that can be scaled by a broad range of systems: wide, tall and religious, and boosts to great person improvements scale well when enemy heartlands are conquered later on.

 --China----------The Dragon Throne-----------------------------
 warring states - req war minor, req chivalry, obs indust., temp POLICY_MERCHANT_NAVY tea pavillion - req opera house and gold, +food opera house, 3 sources of tea oracle bones - req archaeology, herbalist, temple, holysite +faith+food+culture, +illiteracy boxer rebellion - req ideo, req war, anarchy, free unit, free monastery cultural revolution - req postmodern, req min nat pop, cost culture, anarchy, pop loss, gain +8% to gold/prod/science/food from factories

-China naturally has bonuses to tall play, WLTKD and Golden Ages.
-I didn't want to go overboard on the WLTKD and GA boosts, so they are not seen here, since I think it is a bit boring to have a civ revolve purely around those systems.
-The first two choices promote tall play, with Exploitation policy giving a big boost to farms (p.s.
-I loved the tea pavillion :'( )
-Birthing prophets to trigger to UA is a must, so I felt there was a place for some faith bonuses, as well as the transition to a wider style a la China IRL that naturally occurs when the cho ko nu have been let loose for a while.
-Choice 5 especially supports this expansion.
-Choice 6 is then the steroid that turns China into a monster, but with a heavy initial cost.
-No victory type is promoted extensively.

 --Assyria----------The Tablet of Destiny----------------------------- Sumerian Vultures - req war minor, monument +prod, Soldiers gain amphibious